aspose-total/Aspose.Total-Products/total/en/android-java/conversion/pot-to-ods/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert POT to ODS in Android via Java or Online App" h2="Export POT file to ODS in Android applications without using Microsoft<sup>&reg;</sup> Excel or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-You can easily convert POT file to ODS in your Android applications in a two-step process via [Aspose.Total for Android via Java](https://products.aspose.com/total/android-java/).
-In the first step you can export POT file to HTML by using [Aspose.Slides for Android via Java](https://products.aspose.com/slides/android-java/).
-Secondly, by using [Aspose.Cells for Android via Java](https://products.aspose.com/cells/android-java/), you can convert HTML to ODS.
+<h2>Why to Convert</h2>

+The Portable Object Template (POT) file format is used to store and share text and graphics in a single file.
+It is a popular format for creating and sharing documents, but it is not compatible with many other applications.
+To make the content of a POT file accessible to other applications, it must be converted to a different format, such as OpenDocument Spreadsheet (ODS).

+<h2>How Aspose.Total helps for pot to ods conversion</h2>

+Aspose.Total for Android via Java is a comprehensive suite of components that enables developers to easily convert POT files to ODS.
+It consists of three components: Aspose.Slides for Android via Java, Aspose.Cells for Android via Java, and Aspose.Total for Android via Java.

+The first step in the conversion process is to export the POT file to HTML using Aspose.Slides for Android via Java.
+This component provides a set of APIs that allow developers to create, edit, and convert presentations in various formats, including HTML.
+Once the POT file has been converted to HTML, the second step is to use Aspose.Cells for Android via Java to convert the HTML to ODS.
+This component provides a set of APIs that allow developers to create, edit, and convert spreadsheets in various formats, including ODS.

+Once the conversion process is complete, developers can use the ODS file in any application that supports the OpenDocument format.
+Aspose.Total for Android via Java makes it easy to convert POT files to ODS, allowing developers to quickly and easily make their content accessible to other applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}